rekmarks/dotfiles/README.md

 ## usage

+- Platform
-- platform: **macOS**
+  - **macOS**
-- for reloading `.zshrc` without restarting
+- For reloading `.zshrc` without restarting
   - `so`
-  - note that `exit` and restart is recommended
+  - Note that `exit` and restart is recommended
-- for reloading `.vimrc` without restarting vim
+- For reloading `.vimrc` without restarting vim
   - `:so ~/.vimrc`
-- to migrate dotfiles
+- To migrate dotfiles
   - `yarn m`

 ### TODO